Mathematics: Medieval and later

 During the Golden Age of Islam, especially during the 9th and 10th centuries, mathematics saw many important innovations building on Greek mathematics.
 The most notable achievement of Islamic mathematics was the development of algebra.
 Other achievements of the Islamic period include advances in spherical trigonometry and the addition of the decimal point to the Arabic numeral system.
-Many notable mathematicians from this period were Persian, such as Al-Khwarizmi, Omar Khayyam and Sharaf al-Dīn al-Ṭūsī.
-The Greek and Arabic mathematical texts were in turn translated to Latin during the Middle Ages and made available in Europe.
+Many notable mathematicians from this period were Persian, such as al-Khwarizmi, Omar Khayyam and Sharaf al-Dīn al-Ṭūsī.
+The Greek and Arabic mathematical texts were in turn translated into Latin during the Middle Ages and made available in Europe.

-During the early modern period, mathematics began to develop at an accelerating pace in Western Europe, with innovations that revolutionized mathematics, such as the introduction of variables and symbolic notation by François Viète (1540–1603), the introduction of logarithms by John Napier in 1614, which greatly simplified numerical calculations, especially for astronomy and marine navigation, the introduction of coordinates by René Descartes (1596–1650) for reducing geometry to algebra, and the development of calculus by Isaac Newton (1643–1727) and Gottfried Leibniz (1646–1716).
-Leonhard Euler (1707–1783), the most notable mathematician of the 18th century, unified these innovations into a single corpus with a standardized terminology, and completed them with the discovery and the proof of numerous theorems.
+During the early modern period, mathematics began to develop at an accelerating pace in Western Europe, with innovations that revolutionized mathematics, such as the introduction of variables and symbolic notation attributed to François Viète (1540–1603), the introduction of logarithms by John Napier in 1614, which greatly simplified numerical calculations, especially for astronomy and marine navigation, the introduction of Cartesian coordinates by René Descartes (1596–1650) for reducing geometry to algebra, and the development of calculus by Isaac Newton (1643–1727) and Gottfried Leibniz (1646–1716).
+Leonhard Euler (1707–1783) unified and built upon these innovations with a standardized terminology, and complemented them with the discovery and proofs of numerous theorems.